 How can I find out my UFID number?

 You can obtain your UFID number on–line by clicking on the "Click here to look up your UFID using your GatorLink ID and password" in the “What’s my UFID?” pannel.
-As a security measure, you must provide your GatorLink username and password, or SSN and birth date.
+As a security measure, you must provide your GatorLink username and password.
 You may also find your UFID number in the myUFL portal under My Account > My Roles.

-Gator 1 Cards, which have the UFID number printed on the front, are issued to Students, Faculty, Staff. and DSO staff.
-The Gator 1 Card gives you access to gated parking, libraries, computer labs, vending, Gator Dining, recreation centers, and many other places and services at UF.
-To find out more visit the ID Card Services.
+GATORONE Cards, which have the UFID number printed on the front, are issued to Students, Faculty, Staff, and DSO staff.
+The GATORONE Card gives you access to gated parking, libraries, computer labs, vending, Gator Dining, recreation centers, and many other places and services at UF.
+To find out more visit the GATORONE Card website.

 How are UFID numbers assigned for new employees or students?